header logo

 The "conductor" of Italy's play - Andrea Pirlo

-No other player has a penalty-taking style named after them - take a second to think about that.
-The pen of Antonin Panenka not only has been emulated by countless players over many decades but can also be the most beautiful moment in football history.
-This game is equivalent to the game Who Wants to Be a Millionaire in the US.
+No other player has had a penalty-taking style named after him—consider how unique that is.
+Panenka’s penalty technique has not only been emulated by countless players over the decades but is also considered one of the most beautiful moments in football history.
+The pressure of taking a Panenka penalty is comparable to answering the million-dollar question on Who Wants to Be a Millionaire?

 The legendary Antonin Panenka is the owner of the familiar 11m "Panenka" rock style